• Skip to primary navigation

 Tips for Taking Newborn Photos

 My sister-in-law recently sent me some pictures of her cute 10-day-old son.
-Her pictures were good, but she asked for some advice for how to make them even better.
-I’ve taken pictures of my own babies as well as for friends, and these are the things that have helped me be happier with the pictures form that stage.
+Her pictures were good, but she asked for some advice on how to make them even better.
+I've taken pictures of my own babies and friends' babies, and these are the things that have helped me be happier with the pictures from that stage.

 Tips for Taking Newborn Photos from SnapHappyMom.com